 A battery backup system (an independent DC powered sump pump) is a wise addition in case there is a power outage or the primary pump fails due to malfunction (age, blockage, etc.).
 A power loss would mean that the main sump pump wouldn’t operate and the water could accumulate and overflow your sump pit and likely flood the basement.
 If the basement is finished, a battery backup is a must.
 Think of how much damage will occur to a finished basement if the primary sump pump fails and inches or feet of water accumulated in the basement.
 Wall and floor coverings, furniture, and appliances could all be damaged and possibly warrant a total gut of the finished basement.
 Also, if water comes in contact with the electrical receptacles, electrocution could occur.
 Even if the basement is not finished, anything stored on the basement floor may get water damaged.

-Battery backup systems have a deep cycle battery with a system that maintains a charge over a period of years.
-Depending upon the system installed and how long the pump needs to run, the battery backup system may be able to run for 6+ hours or even for a few days.
+Battery backup systems have a deep cycle battery with a system that can maintain a charge over a period of years.
+Depending upon the system installed and how long the pump needs to run, the battery backup system may be able to run (on and off on occasion) for 4+ hours or even for a few days.
 Many of these have an alarm that monitors the condition of the battery and can alert the home owner if the battery is failing which would prevent the backup pump from running.
 The backup pump sits just above the level of the main pump; if the water continues to rise (due to the main pump not turning on), the still rising water should trigger the backup pump and pump out the water.

 This is a backup (DC powered) sump pump system that can work in conjunction to a regular (AC powered) sump pump system.